Debt Crisis Follows Greece Getting A Second Look

 Wherever you go in Greece, people remember this moment 10 years ago.
 My cab driver, Adonis Barcolis(ph), remembers it.

-Mr. ADONIS BARCOLIS (Cab Driver): I used to own a Toyota.
+ADONIS BARCOLIS: I used to own a Toyota.
 Now I'm owning a Mercedes, you know.

 What's the craziest thing you remember hearing of?